mcguffin/wp-memberlist/README.md

 # WordPress Memberlist #

 Extends WordPress default user data by physical address.
 Shows a memberlist in the backend.
+Adds a member page post type, where a member has the ability to edit ones personal page.

 ## Plugin API: ##